cpske/ISP/django/authentication.md

                login.html       <--- create this
                logged_out.html  <--- (do this later)
    ```
-   A simple login template is:
+   The simplest login template is:
    {% raw %}
    ```html
    <html>